Self Contrastive Learning for Session-based Recommendation: Methodology

-In the field of session-based recommendation, existing works \cite{wang2020global,xia_self-supervised_2021,xia_self-supervised_2021-1}, that utilise CL objectives, generally employ a framework in which the loss function is a combination of cross-entropy ($\mathcal{L}_{ce}$) and CL $\mathcal{L}_{cl}$ losses, as follows:
+\paragraph{\textbf{Motivation.}} In the field of session-based recommendation, existing works \cite{wang2020global,xia_self-supervised_2021,xia_self-supervised_2021-1}, that utilise CL objectives, generally employ a framework in which the loss function is a combination of cross-entropy ($\mathcal{L}_{ce}$) and CL $\mathcal{L}_{cl}$ losses:

 where $\mathcal{L}_{ce}$ aims to maximize the likelihood of selecting the correct next item, and $\mathcal{L}_{cl}$ aims to improve the learned representations, with the scalar coefficient $\alpha$ controlling the relative importance of these two objectives.
 Typically, the \textsc{InfoNCE} loss, as in Eq.~\ref{eq:infonce}, is used as $\mathcal{L}_{cl}$.
 However, these two objectives are similar in nature, as shown in Figure \ref{fig:idea}.
 Specifically, let $\vs$ denote a learned session representation and $L = \{(\vx_k, y_k)\}^{n}_{k=1}$ denote a set of $n$ learned item representations and their corresponding ground-truth labels, where $y_k$ is 1 if the $k$-th item is the user’s next click item and 0 otherwise.
 The categorical cross-entropy of classifying the next item correctly is computed as follows:

 where $p$ measures the probability that the item represented by $\vx$ is drawn from the full set of item candidates conditioned on the session representation $\vs$.
 The probability measure $p$ is typically normalized using a real-valued scoring function $f$ (e.g., cosine similarity).
 Thus, we can rewrite the Eq.~\ref{equation:ce} as: